zixiang5288/kernel_action_mt6768/README.md

 #### KSU_HOOKS_PATCH

-If kprobe does not work in your kernel, then try enabling this parameter, this will automatically modify kernel source code to support KernelSU.
+If kprobe does not work in your kernel, then try enabling this option, this will automatically modify kernel source code to support KernelSU.

 See also: [Intergrate for non-GKI devices](https://kernelsu.org/guide/how-to-integrate-for-non-gki.html#manually-modify-the-kernel-source)

 ### ADD_OVERLAYFS_CONFIG

-This parameter provides support for overlayfs.
+This option provides support for overlayfs.
 Inject parameters into defconfig automatically.

 ### ADD_APATCH_SUPPORT

-This parameter provides support for overlayfs.
+This option provides support for overlayfs.
 Inject parameters into defconfig automatically.

 #### FIX_APATCH_OPENELA

-This parameter provides fix for https://github.com/bmax121/APatch/issues/400.
+This option provides fix for https://github.com/bmax121/APatch/issues/400.

 ### USE_CUSTOM_CLANG